Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 # Programmer's guide to Python (Work in Progress).
 **What is this:** Is meant for a programmer who's already familiar with other langauges such as c/c++/Java and wants to learn python but fast.
 The goal is to take you through enough python, to check almost all boxes requirements of python while saving you tons of time.
 The one who have taken python course from somewhere else can also use this as to solidfy their learning.
 But ofcourse you should practice on your own.
 I would suggest typing & running your own programs and maintain your own notes.

 **What's not this:** Somewhat not beginer friendly, some concepts I consider are better explained on the internet already so have been left off.
-But I believe sodifying the fundamentals is the way to learn things better at first place, so I have tried to explain much of the concepts here in a simplest possible manner.</br>
+But I believe sodifying the concepts in layman terms is pretty essential which I have tried to here.</br>

 **Index**
 1. [Basics](https://github.com/Anku5hk/ML-Projects/blob/master/Programmer's_guide_to_Python.md#1-basics)